 Want support in teaching your kids communication skills?

+Communication Challenges for Struggling Learners can be a big deal for non-traditional learners.
 For your children who struggle with academics, communication can be a challenge too.
 From finding the right words to express feelings, needs and wants, to be able to express themselves on paper, communication challenges come in many different forms.
 These challenges can change over time, showing up for a period of time and then disappearing, only to show up in a new way somewhere else.
 Here are some challenges your child may face, and some ways to help support their challenges.

 Listening Comprehension Skills: